TABLE OF CONTENTS

-There are telltale signs of cannabis heat stress when growing that you need to watch out for.
+There are telltale signs of cannabis heat stress.
 Be proactive about inspecting your plants so you can reverse heat stress in a matter of days rather than weeks.
 Stress on plants can take weeks to recover which is why prevention is the best antidote.

 What Is Cannabis Heat Stress?